Personal Data (GDPR)

 You have the right to contact ÖNH if you want information about what personal data ÖNH processes about you (known as a register extract).
 Contact ÖNH, preferably in writing by mail or email to email@example.com, indicating your name, personal ID number, mail address, phone number and email address (which has been used in previous communications with ÖNH).
 The register extract will normally be sent at no charge to your official address within one month.
 If your request is complicated, however, it may take longer.
 If your request is obviously baseless or of excessive character, ÖNH may charge a reasonable fee or refuse to meet your request.

 You can also contact ÖNH if you would like to request a correction or erasure of your personal data, request a limitation of processing or object to processing your personal data and request that your personal data is moved. ÖNH, however, must point out that it is always required to follow regulations applicable to public agencies on such things as public documents, public information and confidentiality, registration, archiving and deleting.
-If you have complaints on ÖNH’s processing of your personal data, you have the right to submit a complaint to the Swedish Data Protection Authority, which is the relevant supervisory authority.
+If you have complaints on ÖNH’s processing of your personal data, you have the right to submit a complaint to the Swedish Authority for Privacy Protection, which is the relevant supervisory authority.